4GeeksAcademy/machine-learning-content/export/time-series.md

 pip install pystan
 ```

-Once installed, we are ready to install fbprophet.
-Then, we can import it using:
+Once installed, we are ready to install fbprophet too and import it as follows:

 ```py
 from fbprophet import Prophet